nilshaakonlehr/nilslehr_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Welcome to my personal webpage!
-I am an economist studying **economic growth**, **innovation**, **entrepreneurship**, and **technology adoption**.
-In my research I combine quantitative economic modeling with rigorous empirical methods to shine light on important mechanisms driving innovation, entrepreneurship, and technology choice on the aggregate.
+Welcome to my prefessional webpage.
+I am an economist at the International Monetary Fund specializing in **economic growth**, **innovation**, **entrepreneurship**, and **technology adoption**.
+My research combines quantitative economic modeling with rigorous empirical methods to illuminate the mechanisms driving innovation, entrepreneurship, and technology choices on a macro scale.
-When I am not solving models or crunching numbers, I enjoy playing basketball, reading non-fiction books, and listening to tech and policy podcasts.
+When I am not solving models or analyzing data, I enjoy playing basketball, reading books, and listening to tech and policy podcasts.
+Thank you for visiting.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/NHLehr_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.